 Having a brief respite from Race#17 of the day with the twins we were out again for Race#19 – warm up lap completed loaded and the red lights almost upon us.
 A problem held us on the grid leading to competitor Nigel Lunn being removed from the grid.
 Cleared, Red lights on and then off…..

 A mass of steam engulfed me as the expansion bottle popped its top, a showering of dirty radiator water and my hand up in the air as a warning to riders hurtling my way – I was going nowhere.
 Being so high up on the grid I clenched my arse cheeks together and awaited a collision, I thank my fellow racers for their avoidance skills – the marshalls too, they couldn’t have got me off the grid quicker as you can see in the latter part of our video.

 Thus I finished the day rueing a missed opportunity but cheering Gary in to a 6th place finish.
 Not bad for a guy nursing a cold and massively jaded having flown in from launching his S22 tyres to a load of thirsty journalists only the day before.

 The irony that my secondary racing screwed over my primary Bridgestone CB500 focus has not escaped me.
 But in the end its all racing and with Round #1 over I just cannot wait for my next crack at it, I just need to tame those bloody nerves, keep improving and aim for the big ‘Bridgestone-B’ on Gary’s back….

-Round #2 – 12th May at Mallory ParkEnjoy more Fast Bikes reading in the four-weekly magazine.
+Round #2 – 12th May at Mallory ParkEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.